mauOrtRuiz/Steel_Degradation/README.md

 * Localized Degradation Heatmapping: Beyond scalar time estimation, the architecture allows for spatial mapping of degradation levels across a single image, generating visual heatmaps that identify micro-scale structural variations and heterogeneous phase evolution within the same specimen.

 **Work to do**

 To prepare an inference test for the segmentation and Time estimation and elaborate a heatmap.

-Retrain the same model and experiment for a multiclass estimation-added task, instead of the regression task.
-The estimated clases are: los, moderate and severe degradation.
+Retrain the same model and perform an experiment for a multiclass estimation-added task, instead of the regression task.
+The proposed experiment is to estimate: low, moderate, and severe degradation.

+The current experiment was performed on Steel 1020, there still remains the analysis of Steel 1045.
+Maybe present the results for each type of steel and overall results.